Search

 The radiologic technology program accepts 16 new students each July and has a 100% first-attempt pass rate on the American Registry of Radiologic Technologists (ARRT®) national credentialing exam.
 This program:

 • Provides students with extensive clinical training in local outpatient centers and hospitals.
-Students complete clinical rotations at the following facilities:
+Students complete clinical rotations at various facilities across the Eastern Shore.

 • Delivers classroom instruction giving students the knowledge and skills to function as competent, entry-level radiologic technologists.